mager/magerdotco/src/pages/blog/2024-03-10-chicken-lemon-rice-soup.md

 ![](/images/blog/2024-03-10-chicken-lemon-rice-soup/soup-1.jpg)

 <p itemProp="recipeInstruction">Bring a large dutch oven over medium high heat and add a pad of butter, a glug of olive oil, and the chopped onions.
-Salt, pepper, and carmelize these onions for 2-3 minutes, then add the chopped garlic.</p>
+Salt, pepper, garlic powder and carmelize these onions for 5-7 minutes.</p>

-<p itemProp="recipeInstruction">Saute for 2-3 more minutes until things soften up then add the carrots and rice and go for 2-3 more minutes.
+<p itemProp="recipeInstruction">Once the onions have softened up add the garlic and carrots and saute for 2-3 more minutes.
+Then add the rice and go for 2-3 more minutes.
 It's okay to toast the rice a little.</p>

 <p itemProp="recipeInstruction">Add the chicken and broth and bring to a boil, then reduce the heat to low and cover for 20 minutes.
 During this time, the rice will thicken up and the chicken will cook.</p>